JulieMontoya/BCP_design/bcp_beeb_build4/README.md

 its intended location in memory.
 Lastly, each section saves its assembled code, with the appropriate reload address and an execution address pointing to some convenient RTS instruction, and chain-loads the next one.
 3. After all the code has been assembled, `FINALE` is run.
-This reads the final list of exported variables, and dumps out a minimal selection of them to enable the test program `DT42H` to be run.
-It then concatenates together the individual machine code sections as `ALLCODE`.
+This reads the final list of exported variables, and dumps out a minimal selection of them as `L.MINVARS` to enable the test program `DT42H` to be run, and the code for the utilities disc to be built.
+It then concatenates together the individual machine code sections and saves the result as `ALLCODE`.

 **TO RUN IT**
 The test program `DT42H` and a very simple design file are included in the disc image.
 ```
-*DRIVE 1
-*LOAD :0.M.PAGEA
-CHAIN ":0.DT42H"
+*EXEC !PLAY
 ```
-(You should only need to load PAGEA once per session unless something goes very badly wrong and/or you reset the machine.)
-You can draw saved routes by crashing out of the program, setting `A%=0` and pressing `f3`.
-Press `f2` to increase `A%`, then `f3` again .....
+If you drop out of the program with an error, `GOTO 11010` will resume where you left off.

 This version includes a temporary command **Y** which works as follows:

 + **Y** -- clears the text window.
 + **Y {route number}** -- draws the numbered routed track  (numbers start from 0).

-The machine code files for the maths and database libraries can be used with the `WL2DES2` program on the utilities disc.
+The machine code files for the maths and database libraries can be used to build the photoplotting code, and in conjunction with the `WL2DES2` program on the utilities disc.

 ## Coming Soon ##